-The CHUMS behaviour change strategy includes a carpooling week, conducting personalised travel plans which include carpooling options and providing a mobility jackpot lottery to attract people to carpool.
-These have all been shown to produce significant behavioural changes in a wide range of places where they have been delivered: increasing car occupancy, reducing car numbers and significantly reducing energy use.
-This approach will be tested and validated in 5 ‘champion’ cites that represent the scale of carpooling and the diversity of mobility mind-sets across Europe: Craiova (RO), Edinburgh (UK), Leuven (B), Toulouse (F) and Perugia (IT).
+The CHUMS behaviour change strategy included a carpooling week, conducting personalised travel plans which included carpooling options, and providing a mobility jackpot lottery to attract people to carpool.
+These have all been shown to produce significant behavioural changes in a wide range of places where they had been delivered: increasing car occupancy, reducing car numbers and significantly reducing energy use.
+This approach was tested and validated in 5 ‘champion’ cites that represent the scale of carpooling and the diversity of mobility mind-sets across Europe: Craiova (RO), Edinburgh (UK), Leuven (B), Toulouse (F) and Perugia (IT).

-The strategic aim of CHUMS is simple – to achieve changes in travel behaviour mind-sets for commuting by:
+The strategic aim of CHUMS was simple – to achieve changes in travel behaviour mind-sets for commuting by: